bernardofosu/ansible_projects/ansible.md

 ```bash
 ansible all -m apt -a update_cache=true
 ```
-This command will failed because root user or sudo previllages to execute, same as the command below without sudo
+This command will failed because its needs root user or sudo previllages to execute, same as the command below without sudo

 ### Error messages from the above command
 ```bash